CRM adoption: How to improve dealmaker & AE adoption rates

 5. Data quality

 Even if your users are entering data, if it’s not being entered consistently, the quality and usefulness of your CRM will degrade.
-Measuring data quality involves regularly checking on your most essential data points.
+Measuring data quality involves regularly checking on your most essential data points and maintaining data hygiene.
 Evaluate the ratio of contacts that have all of their key fields completed or how consistently deals are being accurately moved to relevant deal stages.
 Taking stock of these monthly provides consistent time points to check on quality over time.

 6. Organizational effectiveness

 Measuring how well your CRM has improved your team’s effectiveness can help you understand whether or not CRM use is growing over time.
-Combined with usage rates, user behavior, and data quality, you can analyze trends in CRM use alongside deals won over time to understand a direct, financial impact to use of your CRM and organizational growth.
+Combined with usage rates, user behavior, and data quality, you can analyze trends in CRM use alongside deals won over time to understand the direct, financial impact of your CRM and organizational growth.

 Intelligent CRM platforms supported by relationship intelligence eliminate manual contact data entry by automatically capturing data and interactions from email, calendar events, call logging, and contact information.